polst/graphql-merger/README.md

 ####`import graphqlModulesMerger from '../utils/graphqlMerger';`

 Not tested.
-Probably not working.
+Probably not working, but used by next one.

-Merges graphql modules without adding `type Query`, `type Mutation` and `schema`.
+Merges graphql modules without adding `type Query`, `type Mutation`, `type Subscription` and `schema`.

 Good for creating GraphQL packages to be used later.